 This course is designed to introduce technicians and professionals to the principles and regulatory requirements of current drug, biologic and medical product validation.
-A brief historical overview of regulatory requirements is followed by current requirements, user needs, process design and control, qualification, process validation, and cleaning validation activities.
-Hands-on activities are utlized to enhance understanding.
+A brief historical overview of regulatory requirements is followed by current requirements, user needs, process design and control, qualification, process validation activities.

 - Factors precipitating FDA’s validation concept and approach.